sazae657/CDE_Mod/cde/README.md

 or FreeBSD/OpenBSD/NetBSD currently) prior to attmpting to build it.

-There are a variety of dependencies that must be met, as well as specific set up steps required to build, especially relating localization and locales.
+There are a variety of dependencies that must be met, as well as specific set up steps required to build, especially relating to localization and locales.

 Do not expect to just type 'make' and have it actually work without meeting the prerequisites and following the correct steps as spelled